pythonuzgit/elmurodov_Machine-Learning/README.md

 Naive Bayes:
 algorithm can be defined as a supervised classification algorithm which is based on Bayes' theorem.

-Neural Network (NNs):
+Artificial Neural Network (ANNs):
-NNs are the most commonly used tools in Machine Learning.
+ANNs are the most commonly used tools in Machine Learning.
 A neural network is a statistical tool to interpret a set of features in the input data and it tries to either classify the input(Classification) and predict the output based on a continuous input(Regression).
 The process of creating a neural network in Python begins with the most basic form, a single perceptron.
 We can extend the discussion to multilayer perceptrons, or more commonly known as artificial neural networks.

-# Unsupervised learning
+# Unsupervised learning <h3>
 algorithm will be use a metric such as distance in order to identify how close a set of points are to each other and how far apart two such groups are.

 k-Means cluster: